gototheskinny/MotionPhotoMuxerGUI/README.md

 As of right now, this script only has one dependency, `py3exiv2`.
 Unfortunately this requires building a C++ library to install, so you need to install a C++ toolchain.

+*****For GUI you also need: a Windows PC that supports python 3.
+And you need to run this "requirement installer" .bat to use it properly.

+You need the MotionPhotoMuxerGUI.pyw and ***MotionPhotoMuxer.py*** in the same directory or folder.

+You need to use .JPG images and .MOV(h.264) videos to use this!!!!
+It's not gonna work with ".heic" images and (H.265)".MOV" video files!!
+To transfer the correct formatted files make sure that you use on your iPhone go to:

+-Settings.

+-Photos.

+At the bottom of the page you'll see ***"Transfer to Mac or PC"*** section select ***AUTOMATIC*** *not the OTHER option*

+Than you transfer the Live Photos that you wanna convert.(i ***dont*** recommend transferring REGULAR VIDEOS like this.
+Only "Live Photos")

+**HOW TO USE THE GUI:**

+First you need to install C++ toolchain [https://visualstudio.microsoft.com/vs/features/cplusplus/](https://visualstudio.microsoft.com/vs/features/cplusplus/) **WITHOUT IT it's not gonna work**

+Than you need to install python [https://www.python.org/downloads/](https://www.python.org/downloads/)

+Than you need to download and run this.

+Than you need to download both of them and run the GUI.

 Using Ubuntu as an example: